 “Do you drink them?”

-No, Nic sometimes puts a single drop of Lemon into her water bottle for flavour but I am not into consuming them at all – I cannot see the point and am not convinced about it just yet.
+No, Nic sometimes puts a single drop of Lemon into her water bottle for flavor but I am not into consuming them at all.
+I cannot see the point and am not convinced about it just yet.

 “Do you really shave with them?”